-It’s difficult for me to profess, definitively, that I ever came to dislike the NFL or football in general.
-Indeed, that’s part of the problem: I quite like it — as exhibited by my 40-plus years of fandom and three decades as a sports writer, including multiple essays published in this space (see here and here) and elsewhere.
-But the arguments for opting out of the NFL just kept stacking up, like the arguments against smoking — or those advocating more cardiovascular exercise.
-Or flossing.
-The smoking example is best: NFL fandom was something that undeniably amused me but was pretty obviously bad for me.
+It’s difficult for me to profess, definitively, that I ever came to dislike the National Football League or football in general.
+Indeed, that’s part of the problem: I quite like it, as exhibited by 40-plus years of fandom — starting with the Sam Bam/Mike Haynes/John Hannah Patriots — and three decades as a working sportswriter, a role one cannot assume in America without paying attention to gridiron (see examples here and here).
+The arguments for opting out of the NFL, however, just kept stacking up, like the arguments against industrially farmed meat products, or cocaine.
+The smoking example remains the most apt: Active NFL fandom was something that undeniably amused me, for decades, but was pretty obviously bad for me.

-Please believe me when I tell you this essay is not an exercise in virtue signaling.
-Like someone who stops drinking for the month of January, or perhaps indefinitely, I found it edifying to write this stuff down — to better process and perhaps defend (to myself) the quality of the decision-making involved.
-So, in no particular order of importance, let it be known that I’ve sworn off the NFL because:
+This essay was never conceived as an exercise in virtue signaling.
+Like someone who stops drinking for the month of January, or perhaps indefinitely, I found it edifying to write down my own reasons for opting out — to better process and perhaps defend (to myself) the quality of the decision-making.
+Still, let it be known that I’ve sworn off the NFL because:

 2) The professional game would appear to be administered by fascists.
 Americans don’t understand (or refuse to recognize) what fascism is: the merging of state and corporate power into a single, hyper nationalist, corporate authoritarianism.
 The NFL’s 32 owners are certainly rich men in their own right, but they aspire to a higher, oligarchical power and prestige.
 They don’t covet these teams in order to gain entry into some prestigious boys club.
 They want access to the government/corporate apparatus that literally prints the money.
 To complete the picture, just watch a game on TV: 15 minutes of action surrounded by 3 hours and 45 minutes of commercials.
-Attend one of these games: The combatants stand around for an extraordinary amount of time just waiting for those television commercials to subside.
-That should tell you right there how much the competitive pales beside corporate… One of those all-powerful “corporate” partners is the U.S. military itself, our federal government.
+Attend one of these games: The combatants stand around for extraordinary amounts of time just waiting for those television commercials to subside.
+That should tell you right there how much the competitive pales beside corporate… One of those all-powerful “corporate” partners is the U.S. military itself, a.k.a. our federal government.
 Who do you suppose provides the flyovers and dresses coaching staffs in various shades of camo, to subtly hype and recruit Americans for its volunteer armed forces?
 Indeed, this partnership was in place a decade before anyone realized it was a paid, client relationship, however symbiotic.
-Observe the Kaepernick situation.
-In February, he settled a grievance against the league that accused teams of colluding to keep the QB out of the NFL on account of his protests during the 2016 season.
-More to the point, remember that his kneeling was, quite openly and clearly, a protest of police brutality toward people of color.
+Observe the Colin Kaepernick situation.
+In February of 2019, he settled a grievance against the league that accused teams of colluding to keep the QB out of the NFL on account of his protests during the 2016 season.
+More to the point, remember that his kneeling was openly and clearly a protest of police brutality (read: the state security apparatus) toward people of color.
 The league somehow spun this as an attack on the flag, the league, its corporate partners, our troops, God, on America itself.
 So far as the NFL is concerned, they are all one and the same.

 3) Few American pursuits operate on the basis of such misplaced “manhood”.
 I sensed this when I was 8 years old and the situation has hardly improved since.
-We were again witness to this toxic state of affairs, in August, when Colts quarterback Andrew Luck opted to retire rather than deal with yet another injury/recovery process (merely implied was the regimen of drugs and steroids team staffs routinely deploy to speed along recovery and mask injury).
-In other lines of work we’d applaud a guy who had made his money and opted to “spend more time with family”.
+We were again witness to this toxic state of affairs, in August of 2019, when Colts quarterback Andrew Luck opted to retire rather than deal with yet another injury/recovery process.
+Merely implied was the regimen of drugs and steroids team staffs routinely deploy to speed along recovery and mask injury.
+In other lines of work we’d applaud a guy who had made his money and chosen to “spend more time with family”.
 Instead Luck was pilloried for lacking toughness and not loving his team enough.
 This is happening more and more, of course, because while it pays quite well, football can maim you, or rob you of cognitive function, or kill you outright.
 The retirement of Vontae Davis a couple years ago hit home with me.
 He walked away from $4 million and it was like he’d beaten up his girlfriend or something.
 Wait!
 Bad example (see rampant misogyny below).
-Rather, it was like Davis had committed a hit-and-run.
-“This is a joke, you don’t quit,” said former coach/extant cartoon Rex Ryan.
+Rather, it was as if Davis had committed a hit-and-run.
+“This is a joke, you don’t quit,” said former coach/extant cartoon character Rex Ryan.
 Another ESPN commentator, Damien Woody, added, “There is nothing funny about this.
 My blood is boiling.
 I want to fight this guy right now.”
-His teammate Rafael Bush: “I think I did lose a little respect for him as a man.”
+His teammate Rafael Bush: “I did lose a little respect for him as a man.”
 Manhood in the NFL is essentially defined by a willingness to get hurt and hurt others.
 Opting out of that makes you a pussy.
 Why would anyone with any sense choose to patronize anything like that?

-4) The companion sociopathy to toxic masculinity is misogyny and the NFL has raised the latter to high art.
+4) The companion sociopathy to toxic masculinity is misogyny.
+The NFL has raised the latter to high art.
 With apologies to at least one niece who was well into cheerleading (and several others who participated in such things as high schoolers, including my wife), there’s something objectively creepy and reductive about it generally.
 I felt this way before I showed up at boho Wesleyan and got familiar with the patriarchy.
-On the most basic level, we must ask why girls are expected to cheer for boys but not the other way around (so binary!).
-And, while we’re on the subject, why must they do so in push-up bikinis?
+On the most basic level, we must ask why girls are expected to cheer for boys but not the other way around.
+So binary!
+And, while we’re on the subject, why must women do so in push-up bikini tops?
 As per usual, the NFL has managed to magnify the phenomenon and utterly pervert it — into something grotesque, something that exceeds mere objectification.
-For years I’ve been reading about how little, in return for this creepy exhibitionism, NFL cheerleading squads are paid by their fabulously profitable employers.
+For years I’ve been reading about how little, in return for this twisted exhibitionism, NFL cheerleading squads are paid by their fabulously profitable employers.
 Only in the last couple years has it become clear the extent to which these women are exploited — expected to do team events without pay, for example; punished and/or fired for fraternizing with players (while players are not held to the same rules/standards).
 I could deal with the sexualized nature of their outfits and routines; to an extent I could swallow the questionable work conditions, which participants presumably chose of their own free will.
-What truly galled me and put me over the edge, however, was this story about how would-be cheerleaders who failed to make the Redskins squad were offered the opportunity to preserve their chances of joining next year’s squad by joining a sort of auxiliary, whose duties included tarting themselves up and flirting with high-rolling patrons in the skyboxes.
+What truly galled me and put me over the edge, however, was this story about how would-be cheerleaders who failed to make the Redskins squad were offered the opportunity to preserve their chances of joining next year’s squad by joining a sort of auxiliary, whose duties included tarting themselves up and flirting with high-rolling patrons in skyboxes.
 To believe this practice was or remains restricted to Washington’s NFL franchise would be pretty naïve…

-6) I never thought I’d say this, much less feel it so manifestly, but the Patriots’ 20-year run of otherworldly, ungodly form has taken another chunk of the fun out of football-watching, for me anyway.
-The Patriots were terrible for decades, as any New Englander knows.
-For fans, their all-too infrequent glimmers of contention (1976-78, 1985-86, 1996) were nothing less than thrilling.
-Well, that particular thrill is gone.
-In the 21st century, without fail, they go 12-4, win the AFC East and play for a chance to go to the Super Bowl — each and every year.
+7) I never thought I’d say this, much less feel it so manifestly, but the Patriots’ 20-year run of otherworldly, ungodly form has taken another chunk of the fun out of football-watching, for me anyway.
+The Patriots were terrible for decades, as most any New Englander will tell you.
+The Pats have been mediocre the last two seasons, apparently.
+The previous 20, however, they went 12-4 without fail, won the AFC East and played for a chance to go to the Super Bowl — each and every year.
 Ho fucking hum.
-Is it Brady we should thank for this unprecedented, ultimately mind-numbing success?
-Is it Belichik?
-I tend to believe the latter and not because we are fellow Wesleyan Cardinals.
-Remember 2009, the year Brady got hurt?
-They went 11-5 with Matt Cassell at quarterback.
-But it really doesn’t matter who gets the credit.
 Sports are compelling because we don’t know what’s going to happen.
-With the Patriots in the 21st century, that suspense has been essentially removed from week to week.
+With the Patriots, in the 21st century, that suspense has been essentially removed from week to week.